Allan Wright: Later war service

 For the remainder of the war, Wright worked on training and fighter tactics.
-He became chief instructor at the Pilot Gunnery Instructor Wing of the Central Gunnery School based at RAF Sutton Bridge and later commanded the Air Fighting Development Unit at RAF Wittering.
-In early 1945, Wright was transferred to RAF El Bellah in Egypt where he commanded the fighter wing of the Middle East Advanced Bombing and Gunnery School.
+He commanded the Air Fighting Development Unit at Wittering from December until August 1944, at which time he went to the Army Staff College at Camberley.
+He was awarded the Air Force Cross in September.
+In December he was in charge of training in light aircraft at No. 12 Group at Watnall and in early 1945, he was transferred to El Bellah in Egypt where he commanded the fighter wing of the Middle East Advanced Bombing and Gunnery School.